MaxUhl98/ComputerVisionDemonstration/README.md

 <h3><center>Step 2: Training with the full Dataset</center></h3>

-Now is the time to train the models on the full data, here I started with the MiniVGG model, to see if our experiments generalize to the large dataset.
+Now is the time to train the models on the full data, here I started with the MiniVGG model, to check if our experiments generalize to the large dataset.
 ```
 # Data Settings